st3fan/dovecot-xaps-daemon/README.md

 ./xapsd --socket=/tmp/xapsd.sock --database=$HOME/xapsd.json --certificate=$HOME/certificate.pem --key=$HOME/key.pem
 ```

 This assumes that you have the exported `certificate.pem` and `key.pem` files in your home directory.
+The database file will be created by the daemon.
+It will contain the mappings between the IMAP users, their mail accounts and the iOS devices.

 The daemon is verbose and should print out a bunch of informational messages.
-If you see errors, please file a bug.
+If you see errors, please [file a bug](https://github.com/st3fan/dovecot-xaps-daemon/issues/new).